posit-dev/air/docs/notes.md

 }
 ```

-When you exceed the line width, air will automatically switch from flat to expanded.
+When you exceed the line width, Air will automatically switch from folded to expanded.
 You can also manually request the expanded form by inserting a line break after the opening `(` in `function(`.
 See [line breaks with function definitions](#function-definitions) for more examples of this.

-See the section on [tabs vs spaces](#but-it-makes-my-code-look-awful) for why air does not allow hanging indent function definitions.
+See the section on [tabs vs spaces](#but-it-makes-my-code-look-awful) for why Air does not allow hanging indent function definitions.